raganwald/method-combinators/README-JS.md

 The combinators do the rest!

-How can I use method combinators with Node's callback-oriented programming?
+Can I use this with Node's callback-oriented programming?
 ---

 This library also provides [method combinators that work in an asynchronous world](https://github.com/raganwald/method-combinators/blob/master/doc/async.md#method-combinators-in-an-asynchronous-world).